Content distribution strategies have never been more important than today.

 The benefits of following this approach are plenty:

-The final step of a content distribution plan is to see how your content is performing.
+The final step of a content distribution strategy is to see how your content is performing.
 Which pieces are driving the most traffic to your website?
 Which CTA has worked the best?
 Which content asset is attracting the most signups to your newsletter?

 With all the data, you can rework your approach as needed, as well as create a content repurposing strategy.